I use Makefiles a lot for development. Makefiles have been around for a long

 you write the code to make the test pass.
 In our test we're saying "when we

-then we expect the output "Hello, World!".
+cat helloworld then we expect the output "Hello, World!".
 Our first error

-doesn't know how to build helloworld
+is that make doesn't know how to build helloworld.
+Let's first fix that.

-Add this to the Makefile
+Add this to the Makefile:

 helloworld: hello.out space.out world.out